 Lawsuit will not interrupt Alaska public school funding

-A lawsuit between state government branches will not interrupt funding of Alaska's public schools.
+A lawsuit involving state government will not interrupt funding of Alaska's public schools, officials said.

-The Anchorage Daily News reported Wednesday that schools are scheduled to receive their first monthly payments within the next week.
+Assistant Attorney General Maria Bahr said schools are scheduled to receive their first monthly payments within the next week, The Anchorage Daily News reported Wednesday.

 The Alaska Legislature filed a lawsuit Tuesday against Republican Gov. Mike Dunleavy for not distributing K-12 school funding for the fiscal year that started July 1.